Skip to Content

 St. Joseph police officers, 911 dispatchers in line for salary increases

 ST. JOSEPH, Mo.
-(News-Press NOW) -- Labor unions for St. Joseph police officers and 911 dispatchers have agreed to terms on new working contracts to boost salaries between 3% and 6%, measures that now head to City Council for approval.
+(News-Press NOW) -- Labor unions for St. Joseph police officers and 911 dispatchers have agreed to terms on new working contracts to boost salaries between 3% and 6%, measures that now head to City Council for formal approval.

 The FOP Lodge #3 represents commissioned police officers, detectives, and sergeants for the purpose of collective bargaining.